eclipse-thingweb/node-wot/README.md

 #### As global tool

-To make the `wot-servient` command available on your machine, install the CLI tool in the global scope:
+To make the `node-wot` command available on your machine, install the CLI tool in the global scope:

 ```
 npm i @node-wot/cli -g